linkerd/website/linkerd.io/content/blog/linkerd-vs-istio-benchmarks-2021.md

 Linkerd was dramatically faster and lighter than Istio, it produced an [open source service mesh benchmarking harness](https://github.com/kinvolk/service-mesh-benchmark) so that anyone could reproduce the results.

-This harness was notable because it mimicked "real life" scenarios: it sent a sustained level of traffic through a simple microservices application, made use of both gRPC and HTTP calls, and measured the cost of using a service mesh in terms of memory and CPU consumed as well as latency added.
+This harness mimicked "real life" scenarios: it sent a sustained level of traffic through a simple microservices application, made use of both gRPC and HTTP calls, and measured the cost of using a service mesh in terms of memory and CPU consumed as well as latency added.
 Critically, latency